pyturf/pyturf/CONTRIBUTING.md

 # How To Contribute

-As the library follows a modular structure, it is fairly easy to contribute by working on a subpackage submit a pull request of those atomic changes.
+As the library follows a modular structure, it is fairly easy to contribute by working on a subpackage and submit a pull request of those atomic changes.

 For this, first you should check this repo's issues and check which modules are being worked on by filtering by the